MIBismuth/personal-webpage/website/markdown/self-hosting.md

 Great, now the website should be accessible at `server-local-ip:port` on the browser!

-## Connectig to the Internet
+## Connecting to the Internet

 ### Port Forwarding

 Up until now I'd only been using the local network.
 However, since I wanted to access my server by ssh and for my site to be accessible from anywhere in the world I needed to configure port forwarding on my router.

-This means *connecting* our internal ip adress (our server-local-ip) and port number, which are only accessible on the local network, with an external ip and port number, connected to the whole internet.
+This means *connecting* our internal ip address (what I've been referring to as `server-local-ip`) and port number, which are only accessible on the local network, with an external ip and port number, connected to the whole internet.
 This can usually be done on the router config page, and every router's page is special and unique in it's own way, so it's no use trying to show the process.

 Now the ssh server is available globally by: